Montecito Apartments

-Montecito Apartments is a large apartment building in Hollywood, California, USA.
+Montecito Apartments is a large apartment building in Hollywood, California, United States.
 It was built in 1935 in the zig-zag Art Deco style and was the home for many Hollywood celebrities, including James Cagney, Mickey Rooney, Percy Kilbride, and Montgomery Clift.
 It was also Ronald Reagan’s first home when he moved to Hollywood in 1937.
 In 1985, the building was converted to a low-income housing project for senior citizens.